Water Quality-Lake Weatherford

 How long will the taste and odor last?

 The City of Weatherford regularly tests the water supply sources for various water quality parameters.
-Since mid-July, the geosmin level in Lake Weatherford was 92 nanograms per liter.
+Generally, the concentration of geosmin is low, but occasionally the levels may spike to several hundred nanograms per liter.
 To put this in context, the general threshold for human detection is about 15 nanograms per liter; however, people with sensitive pallets can detect geosmin in drinking water at concentrations as low as 5 nanograms per liter.
 This is why some customers notice the taste and odor while others do not.

 To make the water taste better, try chilling it, adding ice cubes, a slice of lemon, or a few drops of lemon juice.